NASA2021-EcEcursion/POWER_Dips-AzureServer/README.md

 ### Hosting Locally

-#### Due to our use of student accounts our release version is based on local hosting
+#### Due to our use of student accounts our release version is currently based on local hosting